FedCampus/FedCampus-FLplatform/fedml-platform/readme/fedml-simulations/subwork_tianjun.md

 **Progress**\

+### ~ 6/4

+- Meet with Prof. Luo, Jiaqi & Aicha, Steven & Johnny.
+    - Prof. Luo

-### ～4/14
+### \~ 4/14

 Briefly Read scaffold (non IID) (Will add to this point)

 #### Next Plan:

-$1.$ Run more simulations on Flower/FedML, Read the code
+- Run more simulations on Flower/FedML, Read the code

-$2.$ Record progress more concisely
+- Record progress more concisely

-$3.$ See how to handle NON-iid data
+- See how to handle NON-iid data

-$4.$ Learn other federated learning algorithm (Now I know Fedavg/Fedprox/something about scaffold)
+- Learn other federated learning algorithm (Now I know Fedavg/Fedprox/something about scaffold)

-$5.$ See how privacy algorithm be used in Federated Learning
+- See how privacy algorithm be used in Federated Learning

 ### \~ 4/10

-$1.$ Read many codes in FedML.
+- Read many codes in FedML.
 Now figure out `FedML/python/examples/centralized/main.py` is the core code to `load` `train` , `FedML/python/fedml/cli/` has main codes of communicate and aggregate.

-$2.$ Read about FedProx (_Heterogeneous_?).
+- Read about FedProx (_Heterogeneous_?).

 **FedProx**